geerlingguy/temperature-monitor/README.md

   - Prior to logging outdoor temperatures, you should add a sensor and update the ID in `outdoor-temps.py` with this ID.
 See `dashboard`'s API documentation for more info.
   - Piping the output to `/dev/null` means you won't see if there are any errors (like unreachable hosts, etc.).
 That's okay; if you're having trouble, just manually run `python outdoor-temps.py` and see what errors might be happening.
+  - If you need to diagnose cron issues, install `postfix` using `sudo apt-get install -y postfix`, and remove the ` > /dev/null 2>&1` from the end of the line in the cron job.

 #### Nest temperature logging